Painting tips

 When I painted tin and lead Battlemechs about 30 years ago, I always used a standard primer from the DIY store.
 This smelled very strong and could only be sprayed outdoors.
 You also had to be careful not to spray too much on the figures so that no details disappeared.
 All in all, it worked quite well back then and I remember that the primer adhered very well to the model.

 When I recently started painting again after more than 25 years, I bought a primer spray can from Vallejo.
 According to the labeling, it can be used for plastic, resin and metal.
 So I primed it, left it to dry for 24 hours and when I wanted to start with the first coat of paint, I was able to rub the primer off with my fingers.
 The metal was immediately visible underneath.
-Thus began the odyssey of cleaning with soapy water, later with isopropyl alcohol, etc. I then tried other primers in spray cans.
+Thus began the odyssey of cleaning with soapy water, later with isopropanol alcohol, etc. I then tried other primers in spray cans.
 Including one from AK, which is specially designed for metal.
-This held a little better, but as soon as I wanted to use masking tape, pieces of the primer stuck to the masking tape after cleaning and drying.
+This held a little better, but as soon as I wanted to use masking tape, pieces of the primer stuck to the masking tape even after cleaning and drying the miniature beforehand.
 There were also tips that you should stick the tape to the skin beforehand so that the slight greasiness of the skin reduces the adhesive strength of the tape.
 Unfortunately without success.
-Translated with DeepL.com (free version)

-Then I thought back-to-the-roots and tried a primer from the Dupli-Color DIY store.
+Then I thought back-to-the-roots and tried a primer from the Dupli-Color from the DIY store.
 Unfortunately, the same problem.
-At the latest when using masking tape, whether Revell, Tamiya, Schmincke - the primer always comes off.
+After removing masking tape, whether Revell, Tamiya or Schmincke - the primer always comes off.

 I then bought some Vallejo and AK primers for the airbrush, as these can also be sprayed in the interior with an extraction system and mask without any problems.
 I got stuck with the so-called 3rd Generation from AK.
-I dilute this with the 3rd Generation Thinner from AK at a ratio of about 1:3 and spray 2-3 thin layers onto the model.
-I then leave this to dry for about 24 hours and currently have no more problems when I use masking tape.
+I dilute this with the 3rd Generation Thinner from AK at about 1:3 (update 20.09.2024: 1:4!) and spray 2-3 thin layers onto the model.
+I then let this dry for about 24 hours and currently have no more problems when I use masking tape.
 The primer sticks to the metal model, just as it should.

 I have now got into the habit of almost exclusively wearing rubber gloves, in this case nitrile gloves, when I touch the models so that they are protected from the grease on the skin.
-When breastfeeding, it is of course also protection for the hands.
+When air-brushing, it is of course also a protection for the hands.

 Masking and German splinter camouflage as an example on a Do 17